 A community forum was held during the development of the Annual Action Plan on January 14, 2021 in a virtual platform.
 The purpose of the forum is to give citizens an opportunity to address housing and community development needs, the development process for proposed activities, and program performances.

-A public hearing will be held in a virtual platform on April 12, 2021.
-This public hearing will solicit public comments on the Annual Action Plan.
+A public hearing was held in a virtual platform on April 12, 2021.
+The public hearing solicited for public comments on the Annual Action Plan.